Skip to main content

 Treat it as a real escalation path, not a theoretical issue.
 IRS guidance includes reporting routes for suspected unauthorized disclosure or misuse of exchanged information.
 Preserve notices, correspondence, and filing context, then escalate with professional support.

-This grounding pack does not provide trigger rules for when cross-border client work creates extra tax risk.
+Trigger rules for when cross-border client work creates extra tax risk are jurisdiction-specific.
 Treat that as a jurisdiction-specific issue and escalate for local advice before relying on assumptions.

 Do it when your setup spans multiple jurisdictions or entities, or when CbCR markers like EUR 750 million, Form 8975, Schedule A, or competent authority exchanges show up in your real facts.
 Keep your movement file, account file, and client file current.
 Review them whenever a new move, account, or client setup changes your fact pattern.